SlientOutBurst/webcc/README.md

 Lightweight C++ HTTP client and server library based on [Boost Asio](https://www.boost.org/doc/libs/release/libs/asio/).

-Please turn to our [Wiki](https://github.com/sprinfall/webcc/wiki) for more tutorials and guides.
+Please turn to [doc](doc/) for more tutorials and guides.

 Wondering how to build Webcc?
-Check [Build Instructions](https://github.com/sprinfall/webcc/wiki/Build-Instructions).
+Check [Build Instructions](doc/Build-Instructions.md).

 Git repo: https://github.com/sprinfall/webcc.
 Please check this one instead of the forked for the latest features.